Jones3D-The-Infernal-Engine/Mods/pre-mod.md

 Before starting, I suggest that you make a copy of the installed game directory in case you make a mistake in the procedure.

+# Automated methods:

+The following automated methods *only* work with a clean install of the game.

+NekoJonez has written a PowerShell script to automate this process.
+For more information, you can look here: https://github.com/NekoJonez/RandomProjects/tree/main/Indiana%20Jones%20Custom%20Levels%20project <br>
+the_Kovic has written a C# installer/script to automate this process.
+For more information, you can look here: https://github.com/thekovic/Indy3DModInstaller/tree/main

+# Manual method:

 # Prerequisite
 Download all required tools from: https://github.com/smlu/ProjectMarduk

 # I. Extract main archives. (.GOB)
-1. Extract CD1.gob CD2.gob and JONES3D.gob using `gobext.exe`
+1. Extract CD1.gob, CD2.gob and JONES3D.gob using `gobext.exe`
 2. You must have different new folders (*3do*, *cog*, ...) in the *Resource* folder.
 3. Delete the .GOB files.
 Then launch your game, if it works you are on the good way.
 Else retry.